ST MARYS PRIMARY SCHOOL

 We recommend that the children regularly read at home as it is a great way to encounter a wide range of authors and genres.
 It will also allow them to understand and use a wide range of vocabulary.
 They should aim to read on at least four occasions in any one week for a minimum of 10-15 minutes at a time.

 In EYFS, children take home a book that has been chosen by the children to enjoy reading at home.
-Levelled books are also sent home to support word and sound recognition and start the journey of good reading habits.
+RWI books are also sent home to support word and sound recognition and start the journey of good reading habits.
 There is a ‘Going home’ library that children and parents can select from at any time.

 Classes will arrange reading areas to ensure that all children are supported with their reading choices.